smoqadam/blog/content/posts/simple-auto-deployer-with-php.md

 ### Git Hooks

 For this article we are using Git hooks.
-Git hooks is a script that Git runs before or after some events such as: commit, push, merge, create a branch and so on.
-Although, web-based Git managers such as Github, Gitlab or bitbucket call it Webhooks, it means that the events call a URL (usually in your server) instead of running a script.
+Git hooks are a script that Git runs before or after some events are triggered such as: commit, push, merge, creating a branch and so on.
+Although the equivalent of Git Hooks in  web-based Git platforms such as Github, Gitlab or bitbucket are Webhooks, which instead of running a script, call a URL (usually in your server).

 ### configure webhooks

-first of all, we need to config our repository to use webhooks.
+first of all, we need to configure our repository to use webhooks.
 For this purpose, go to your repository settings and you will find `Webhooks` on the sidebar.

 ![](/github-settings.png)